ericfennis/vue-cli-plugin-structure/docs/README.md

 actionText: Get Started →
 actionLink: /guide/
 features:
-- title: Conventional project structure
+- title: Conventional structure
   details: It follows the Javascript Conventions and Vue Style Guide.
 - title: Code Comfort
   details: Structural folder structure give you a good overview of your vue projects.
 - title: Modularity
-  details: It's follows the Vue ClI folder structure.
+  details: It follows the Vue CLI folder structure, so it can work with other Vue CLI Plugins.
 footer: LICENCE MIT - Created by Eric Fennis (@ericfennis)
 ---